-Twenty-one reference laboratories from the Region of the Americas participated in this sixth evaluation: nine from Mesoamerica and the Caribbean and 12 from South America.
-The analysis and results of the current report represents the 21 National Reference Laboratories in de Americas Region participating in the current round.
+Twenty-four reference laboratories from the Region of the Americas participated in this seventh round: twelve from Mesoamerica and the Caribbean and 12 from South America.
+The analysis and results of the current report represents the 24 National Reference Laboratories or designated for this exercise in de Americas Region.

-Preliminary results were generated by the online NETLab system (5) for each of the participating laboratories as soon as the data was entered and provided quick results for each of the parameters evaluated were provided.
+Preliminary results were generated by the online NETLab system (5) for each of the participating laboratories as soon as the data was entered and provided quick results for each of the four parameters evaluated were provided.

-As a second step, all participating laboratories will receive this final report compiling results from the two supranational laboratories, thus obtaining an overall result of this fifth evaluation.
-In this report, laboratories are identified by their codes in this report to ensure anonymity of results.
+As a second step, all participating laboratories will receive this final report compiling results from the two supranational laboratories, thus obtaining an overall result of these seventh round.
+In this report, laboratories are identified by their codes to ensure anonymity of results.

-The results of round VI for the first parameter evaluated, concordance of results, as illustrated in Figure 1, was: of the 21 participating laboratories, all attained ≥95% concordance, deemed as acceptable.
-Of these, 20 with a maximum percentage of 100% and one with 95%, no problems were observed in relation to this first parameter.
+The results of round VII for the first parameter evaluated, concordance of results, as illustrated in Figure 1, was: of the 24 participating laboratories, all attained ≥95% concordance, deemed as acceptable.
+Of these, 22 with a maximum percentage of 100% and two with 95%, no problems were observed in relation to this first parameter.